Gigaspaces/solution-hub/docs/appendix/appendix-a.md

 ## <a name="appendix-a"/>Appendix A: Supported Query Keywords

-The following table lists the keywords is supported by the Spring Data XAP repository query derivation mechanism:
+The following table lists the keywords is supported by the Spring Data Gigaspaces Repository query derivation mechanism:

 Logical keyword | Keyword expressions
 --- | ---